dialmaster/DockTUI/README.md

 - Update Docker to get the integrated `docker compose` command

 **Clipboard not working**
-- Linux/WSL2: Install `xclip` with `sudo apt-get install xclip`
+- Ensure your host system has a clipboard tool (xclip, pbcopy, etc.)
-- Containers: Set up file-based clipboard as shown above
+- The Docker version handles clipboard sync automatically

 **Performance issues with many containers**
 - Adjust log settings in configuration